biergaiqiao/Oriole-Thwarting-Privacy-against-Trustworthy-Deep-Learning-Models/facenet/readme.md

 Is assumed that the training dataset is arranged as below, i.e. where each class a sub-directory containing the training examples belonging to that class.

+##### Face alignment
+For face alignment it is recommended to use [MTCNN](https://github.com/kpzhang93/MTCNN_face_detection_alignment) which has been proven to give good performance for alignment fo train/test sets.In addition, a matlab script to align a dataset using this implementation can be foud here.

+To simplify the usage of this project a python/tensorflow implementation of MTCNN is provided.
+This implementation does not have any other external dependencies than Tensorflow and the runtime on LFW is similar to the matlab implementation.

 ```
 Aaron_Eckhart
     Aaron_Eckhart_0001.jpg